Methylene (compound): Structure

 The ground state of methylene has an ionisation energy of 10.396 eV.
-It has a bent configuration, with H–C–H angle of 133.84°, and is thus paramagnetic.
-(The correct prediction of this angle was an early success of ab initio quantum chemistry.)
-However conversion to a linear configuration requires only 5.5 kcal/mol.
+It has a bent configuration, with H\sC\sH angle of 133.84°, and is thus paramagnetic.
+The correct prediction of this angle was an early success of ab initio quantum chemistry methods.
+Conversion to a linear configuration requires only 5.5 kcal/mol.

-The singlet state has a slightly higher energy (by about 9 kcal/mol) than the triplet state, and its H–C–H angle is smaller, about 102°.
+The singlet state has a slightly higher energy (by about 9 kcal/mol) than the triplet state, and its H\sC\sH angle is smaller, about 102°.
 In dilute mixtures with an inert gas, the two states will convert to each other until reaching an equilibrium.

 Chemical reactions

 Organic chemistry

 Neutral methylene complexes undergo different chemical reactions depending on the pi character of the coordinate bond to the carbon centre.
 A weak contribution, such as in diazomethane, yields mainly substitution reactions, whereas a strong contribution, such as in ethenone, yields mainly addition reactions.
 Upon treatment with a standard base, complexes with a weak contribution convert to a metal methoxide.
-With strong acids (e.g., fluorosulfuric acid), they can be protonated to give CH_{3}L^{+}.
+With strong acids (e.g., fluorosulfuric acid), they can be protonated to give CH3L+.
 Oxidation of these complexes yields formaldehyde, and reduction yields methane.

 Free methylene undergoes the typical chemical reactions of a carbene.
 Addition reactions are very fast and exothermic.

 When the methylene molecule is in its state of lowest energy, the unpaired valence electrons are in separate atomic orbitals with independent spins, a configuration known as triplet state.

-Methylene may gain an electron yielding a monovalent anion methanidyl (CH_{2}•−), which can be obtained as the tetramethylammonium ((CH_{3})_{4}N^{+}) salt by the reaction of phenyl sodium (C_{6}H_{5}Na) with tetramethylammonium bromide ((CH_{3})_{4}N^{+}Br^{−}).
-The ion has bent geometry, with a H-C-H angle of about 103°.
+Methylene may gain an electron yielding a monovalent anion methanidyl (CH_{2}•−), which can be obtained as the tetramethylammonium ((CH3)4N+) salt by the reaction of phenyl sodium (C6H5Na) with tetramethylammonium bromide ((CH3)4N+Br-).
+The ion has bent geometry, with a H\sC\sH angle of about 103°.

 Reactions with inorganic compounds

-Methylene is also a common ligand in coordination compounds, such as copper methylene CuCH_{2}.
+Methylene is also a common ligand in coordination compounds, such as copper methylene CuCH2.

 Methylene can bond as a terminal ligand, which is called methylidene, or as a bridging ligand, which is called methanediyl.

 In popular culture

-The formula of the methylene molecule (CH_{2}) was mentioned as part of a Disney comic by the Donald Duck character in a comic in 1944 in a humorous vein.
+The formula of the methylene molecule (CH2) was mentioned as part of a Disney comic by the Donald Duck character in a 1944 story called The Mad Chemist by Carl Barks, in a humorous vein.
 In the same spirit, the comic was eventually cited in the scientific literature by Peter Gaspar and George S. Hammond.
 The comic has been cited in other sources since, including a widely adopted textbook in organic chemistry by Robert Morrison and Robert Boyd.